plan

 Every phase includes a judge validation step using LLM-as-Judge:

-• FAIL (score < threshold) — Re-run phase with judge feedback
+• FAIL (score < threshold) — Re-run the phase with judge feedback.

-• MAX_ITERATIONS reached — Proceed to next stage automatically (with warning logged)
+• MAX_ITERATIONS reached — Proceed to the next stage automatically (with a warning logged).

 Refine Mode (--refine)

-After reviewing the generated specification, you can edit it directly and re-run planning with --refine:
+After reviewing the generated specification, you can edit it directly and re-run the planning process with --refine:

 2. Identifies the earliest modified section